-Clarification 2: Instruction includes the use of standard form and vertex form.

-Clarification 3: Instruction includes representing constraints with inequalities or set-builder notation.
+Clarification 2: Instruction includes the use of standard form, factored form and vertex form.
+Clarification 3: Instruction includes representing the domain, range and constraints with inequality notation, interval notation or set-builder notation.

 Clarification 4: Within the Algebra 1 course, notations for domain and range are limited to inequality and set-builder.